 3. CAPTCHA and Human Verification Barriers

-As bot detection technologies advance, CAPTCHAs and human verification challenges are becoming more common to prevent scrapers.
-Websites utilize tools like Google reCAPTCHA, hCaptcha, FunCAPTCHA, and other sophisticated tests to tell humans apart from bots.
+Bot detection techniques like CAPTCHAs and human verification challenges are becoming common.
+These advanced methods prevent scrapers from extracting data.
+Modern tools like Google reCAPTCHA, hCaptcha, and FunCAPTCHA tell humans apart from bots.

 Solution:

-- Automatically identifies and resolves CAPTCHAs in the background.
+- Identifies and resolves CAPTCHAs in the background.

 - Simulates human-like behavior to lower the risk of triggering security protocols.